 People with braces may be unpleasantly surprised to find marks on their teeth when the braces are removed.
 These marks are not from the braces themselves but from the beginning stages of enamel damage and tooth decay that has occurred due to poor oral hygiene.

 Flossing with braces can be a challenge, but having the right tools and techniques can certainly help.
-Your Scottsdale family dentist can be a great resource, teaching you how to properly floss before, during, and after braces.
+Your Phoenix area family dentist can be a great resource, teaching you how to properly floss before, during, and after braces.

 Get into a routine